y-muller/personal_configs/qmk_keyboards/README.md

 The arrow keys move the mouse cursor, or act as the scrollwheel with `Shift`.
 The mouse buttons are activated with `Alt`.

 #### Nav layer
-Accessive with the NAV key.
+Accessible with the NAV key.

 ![nav](../.img/layout_alice69_nav.png)

 Encoder controls the screen brightness and external monitor brightness with Shift.

+`Space` alternates between the two previous windows.

 Find next and previous work in several editors (F3 and Shift-F3).
 With Shift, switches to "Find in files" mode (F8 and Control-F8).
 Tab switching is with Control-Alt-PgUp/Dn and works is several editors and can be configured in gnome-terminal and others.